Relintai/pandemonium_engine_docs/03_usage/07_io/01_background_loading.md

 ## Example

 This example demonstrates how to load a new scene.
-Consider it in the context of the `doc_singletons_autoload` example.

 First, we set up some variables and initialize the `current_scene` with the main scene of the game: